Clinton Twp | 586-532-3390

 While online vendors will tell you that it’s common for your eye doctor to measure the PD during an eye exam, that’s actually completely false.
 The PD is only needed when buying glasses and has nothing to do with the examination of the eyes.
 Obtaining the measurements of the pupillary distance has always been the responsibility of the optical selling the glasses.
 If we have never sold you glasses, we will not have the PD to provide you.

-Q: How do I measure the PD at home?
+How do I measure my child’s PD at home?